tirthesh-bohra/tirthesh-bohra/README.md

 ## What I am Doing Now

-I'm currently Learning **MERN Stack** at Masai School and, here I have learned various frameworks, collaborated with many people, worked on many projects and assignments.
+I'm currently learning **MERN Stack** at Masai School and, here I have learned various frameworks, collaborated with many people, worked on many projects and assignments.
 I can see myself growing as an enthusiastic web developer and look forward to working as 🌱 **Full Stack Developer**.

 ## Other Stuff